LuckyLexi/RRpotify/README.md

 Hello!
 This is a puts what you currently listening to on spotify in your Rec Room bio!

-It is not coded very well and is just generally not how i wanted it, HOWEVER i have enjoyed making it.

 How to run:

     Download latest release, unzip and run the .exe file!